meeaai/remote-assets/azure-function-app-conn-str-replacement/README.md

 4. Azure Functions Core Tools does not support this deployment path.
 Please configure the app to deploy from a remote package using the steps here: https://aka.ms/deployfromurl

+* This is an expected limitation of using managed identities in place of connections strings in `AzureWebJobsStorage`

+* One option to resolve this is to package your function app project as a zip file and upload it to a storage account.
+From there you can proceed to tell the Function app runtime where the zip file is stored using this App Setting: `WEBSITE_RUN_FROM_PACKAGE=https://<storage-account-name>.blob.core.windows.net/<container-name>/<zip-file-name>.zip`

+* In this demo, we have provided a bash script `upload_package.sh` to create a zip of the function app project and upload it to a storage account container.
+Because our function app already uses a managed identity with the necessary permissions, we do not need to specify SAS when setting the value of `WEBSITE_RUN_FROM_PACKAGE`.

 ---